robonyong/react-split-flap-display/README.md

 `ALPHA`: whitespace `' '` + `[A-Z]`\
 `PUNCTUATION`: the non-alphanumeric characters found in a [Vesta Board](https://www.vestaboard.com/ces/)

-This component inherits the font family from its parents.
-If you want to control the font specifically for this display, wrap it in a container with the `font-family` css property defined.
+This component inherits the font family and font size from its parents.
+If you want to control those properties specifically for this display, wrap it in a container or pass a `className` with those properties defined.

 ## License